esa-tu-darmstadt/SCOoOTER/docs/developer_guide/code_overview.md

 - `Debug.bsv` is the debug library of SCOoOTER.
 Debug statements are always tagged in the RTL core.
 The available tags as well as which tags are currently printed can be selected in this file.

-- `TestFunctions.bsv` contains helper functions used in multiple places.

-- `BuildList.bsv` implements similar functionality for lists as BuildVector does for vectors.

-- `GetPutCustom.bsv` defines custom GetPut interfaces.

 #### src_bus

 Contains periphery components. `IDMemAdapter.bsv` instantiates the core and implements address decoding to forward requests and responses to the correct periphery components.
 Since responses from the periphery may arrive in any order, EHRs are used to establish a priority of result propagation.

-`BRamDmem.bsv` and `BRamImem.bsv` implement block memories for FPGA use as IMEM and DMEM.
+`BRamDmem.bsv` and `BRamImem.bsv` implement block memories for FPGA use as IMEM and DMEM. `MemoryDecoder` implements helper functions for memory address decoding.

-The Periphery folder contains periphery components.
-AXI adapters are self-explanatory. `CLINT` and `PLIC` implement the RISC-V interrupt infrastructure.
-RVController simulates the RVController from TaPaSCo-RISC-V.
+The `Periphery` folder contains periphery components.
+AXI adapters are self-explanatory. `CLINT` and `PLIC` implement the RISC-V interrupt infrastructure. `RVController` emulates the RVController from TaPaSCo-RISC-V.

 #### src_core